shoeffner/mthesis/src/models_and_methods.md

 \SI{640x1137}{{pixels}}.
 Most images are portrait photographs using different backgrounds, poses, facial expressions, lighting conditions, and more.
-The majority of images are color images and contain a single person's face, with few exceptions to this rule (exceptions are partial faces, full body photographs, multiple people, or cats).
-The people in the images are of different sexes, ages, and colors, but the vast majority are young white females (about 71).
+The majority of images are color images and contain a single person's face, with few exceptions to this rule, like are partial faces, full body photographs, multiple people, or cats.
+The people in the images are of different sexes, ages, and colors, but with about 71 the vast majority are young white females.
 Another 20 people are young white males.
 Only a handful of people appear to be older than 50, and only about 10 people are of other ethnicities.
-Less than five people appear in more than one picture[^pexelsnumbersapprox].
-A few example faces can be seen in
+Less than five people appear in more than one picture.
+Note that all numbers are only approximate counts to get an idea of the dataset, as the age is always difficult to guess and even sex and skin color can become difficult depending on pose, lighting, or accessories.
-@fig:examplefaces.
-Because the dataset was downloaded for this thesis and is used to detect eye centers, to evaluate the results they are annotated by hand.
+A few example faces can be seen in @fig:examplefaces.
+Because the dataset was downloaded for this thesis and is used to evaluate the results of the eye center detection, they are annotated by hand.
 The annotations and scaled images can be found as supplementary material at the [thesis' GitHub repository](GITHUBARCHIVELINK).
 A script is provided inside the thesis' code repository to download the original images and perform the